It is very important to understand the file structure and in CodeIgniter if you want to develop applications successfully.

 fonts – as the name suggests, this directory contains fonts and information relating to fonts

-helpers – this directory contains helper functions that come out of the box
+helpers – this directory in CodeIgniter structure folder contains helper functions that come out of the box

 language – contains language files that are used by the framework